WPChill/strong-testimonials/readme.txt

 = Can I change which client fields appear below the testimonial? =

 Yes.
-In Views, these custom fields can be changed with a few clicks.
+In views, these custom fields can be changed with a few clicks.

 = Can I change "testimonial" to "review", for example? =